-Considering the above quote, the idea of the camera can be traced back to years of Han Chinese Dynasty.
-In 400 B.C a philosopher named Mizo accurately asserted that the camera obscura image is inverted because the light travels in straight lines from its source.
+The idea of the camera began from the years of Han Chinese Dynasty.
+In 400 B.C a philosopher, Mizo accurately asserted that the camera obscura image is inverted.
+It is because the light travels in straight lines from its source.

 Alexander Wolcott developed a Daguerreotype Mirror Camera.
-Instead of an ordinary lens, this new version had a telescope-like mirror that concentrates light on the photographic plate.
-Meanwhile, Daguerre’s chemical formula remained unchanged.
-It significantly reduced the shutter time from 30 minutes to mere 5 minutes.
+Instead of an ordinary lens, this new version had a telescope-like mirror.
+It concentrates light on the photographic plate.

 Time for Plot Twist: